MariePittet/Fraudulent_study_participation_detector/README.md

 _* Minimal RTs are 250ms for GNG and AAT, and 200ms for 2AFC since preference may induce quicker RTs for highly recognized and liked items than external rules_

 ### No data but wanna feel the thrill of catching villains ?
 Use the data in fraudulent_data_examples to drop in the app.
+This is courtesy of our two professional in-lab fraudsters (Dhwani Shah and Hugo Najberg) who tried to bypass filters.